Studies show diet presents infection risk to pets and humans

 They argue it provides a fresher, more wholesome alternative to commercial pet food.

 But leading emergency vets are warning those considering getting in on the act to tread carefully.

 Although there is a lack of research to evaluate the risks and benefits of bone and raw meat diets, there is evidence to suggest there are potential health implications for both pets and humans if owners do decide to go down this path.

-Amanda Boag, group referrals director for IVC, Vets Now’s clinical director, said: “While this is a decision for individual pet owners, we would urge caution.
+Amanda Boag, group referrals director for IVC, Vets Now’s parent company, said: “While this is a decision for individual pet owners, we would urge caution.